zumba/zumba.github.com/_posts/2015-03-31-how-we-do-css.md

 + Spacing after selectors and properties
 + Formatting of properties
 + Code that's commented out
-+ Formatting of selectors - lowercase and hyphened preferred
++ Formatting of selectors - lowercase and hyphenated preferred
 + Null values should be 0 or none instead of 0px
 + Use of color names should use variables
 + Duplicate selectors or properties

 #### The fun never ends
-This post and our style guide that is soon to come will never be a done deal written in stone.
-What we build today is cutting edge and future proof until the future is now and we realize how crazy we were when we developed using archaic methods and tools.
+This post and our forthcoming style guide will never be a done deal written in stone.
+What we build today is both cutting edge and future proof until the future is here.
+We now realize how crazy we were when we developed using archaic methods and tools.
 The tech world moves at an insane pace and that's what makes our job fun.
 New technologies will emerge and we will use them to make our applications and our lives as developers better.
-Therefore, this is relevant for the time being and I hope that it covers us for a very long time, but we all can't be surprised if we have to come back and revise this to support new new.
 Until then, we will enjoy this sandwich.